HazyResearch/meerkat/README.md

 ### ✏️ Features and Design Principles

-Here are four principles that inform Meerkat's designs.
+Here are four principles that inform Meerkat's design.

 **(1) Low overhead.**  With four lines of Python, start interacting with any dataset.
 - Zero-copy integrations with your preferred data abstractions: Pandas, Arrow, HF Datasets, Ibis, SQL.